crtheisen/lol-mastery-analysis/README.md

 ####Champion Affinity

 Affinity (the namesake of our app) is the likelihood that having mastered (reached level 5 with) a champion predicts that you will have also played a different champion.
 As an example, if Garen has a 50% affinity with Annie but a 80% affinity with Lucian, that means that more Garen masters play Lucian than play Annie.
-If you like Garen, you should consider playing Lucian!
+If you like Garen, you should consider playing Lucian.

 To calculate the Affinity metric, we developed the following algorithm, presented in pseudocode.